heinten/Introduction-into-CFD/README.md

 14  // * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * //
 15
 ```

+## Disclamer

+This offering is not approved or endorsed by OpenCFD Limited, the producer of the OpenFOAM software and owner of the OPENFOAM® and OpenCFD® trademarks.